 Getting around the UK tends to be a lot more comfortable and faster by train, than other forms of transport.
 Unfortunately, average rail ticket prices have risen (again) by 3.4% across the UK, in the biggest increase in fares since 2013.
 For example, an annual ticket from Oxford to London has risen to £176 to a whopping £5,096/year.
 How can you save money on your train fares and get cheap train tickets anywhere?
 GreatDealsMadeEasy.com have investigated the top saving tips to save you money on your fares, the easy way:

 Join a cashback website like TopCashback or Quidco and get paid extra free cash, just for booking a train ticket online, you would have regardless.
 Here you can find NationalRail and Trainline free cashbacks.
-To Read more about free money go here.
+To read more about how to get free money go here.

-2) Book Early as possible – even 15 minutes before
+Book train tickets early as possible – even 15 minutes

 The earlier you buy, the cheaper the ticket – Aim to book up to 12 weeks in advance for top savings.
 However, some companies even have cheaper online tickets, 15 minutes before the train departs.
 Register with The Trainline for an email alert saying when Advance tickets go on sale on a specific route – see thetrainline.com/ticketalert.